 Written by Tim Creasey

 The success of any organizational change depends on impacted people and teams adopting new behaviors or responsibilities.
 But nothing will happen without coaching from people managers.
-To enable people managers to coach others through change, change practitioners must first equip people managers with the right knowledge and skills.
+To enable people managers to coach others through change, change practitioners must first prepare and equip people managers with the right knowledge and skills.

 Coaching Guide for People Managers

-Prosci's Best Practice in Change Management research consistently shows that people prefer to receive messages about how the change will impact them directly from their immediate supervisors.
+Prosci's Best Practices in Change Management research consistently shows that people prefer to receive messages about how the change will impact them directly from their immediate supervisors.
 If people managers have a basic understanding of the Prosci ADKAR Model, they can use it to identify gaps and coach impacted people and teams.

 Discover the power of the Prosci ADKAR Model with our free guide.

 Here's a step-by-step coaching approach for employee-facing people managers in your organization.

 1. People manager conducts a group meeting with impacted employees

 - Make introductions and conduct an ice-breaker activity.